YTxFSGAMERz/WinAurex/SECURITY.md

 ## Supported Versions

-Currently, only the latest major release of the **Windows-Optimisations** framework is supported with security updates.
+Currently, only the latest major release of the **WinAurex** framework is supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |